Browser does not support script.

 What is good academic conduct?

-At Staffs we will make sure that academic research and assessments are carried out fairly.
+We will make sure that academic research and assessments are carried out fairly.
 You are expected to study and complete assessments honestly.
 This means that;

 Your work is your own;